 Bonus Training: Preemption

-Preemption, public health, and equity: The search for local solutions
+Preemption, public health, & equity: The search for local solutions

 How can preemption hinder or advance health equity and public health policy efforts?
 What strategies can help to anticipate or counteract preemption of health-promoting options?